Kamahl

-Kandiah Kamalesvaran AM (கந்தையா கமலேஸ்வரன்; born 13 November 1934), better known by his stage name Kamahl, is a Malaysian-born Australian singer and recording artist.
-His highest charting Australian single, "Sounds of Goodbye" (1969), reached the top 20 on the Kent Music Report singles chart.
+Kandiah Kamalesvaran AM (கந்தையா கமலேஸ்வரன்; born 13 November 1934), better known by his stage name Kamahl, is an Australian singer-songwriter and recording artist.
+He has been in the Australian music industry for over 70 years and has made some memorable TV and film appearances, as well as concerts.

+He has sold over 20 million records and recorded more than 30 albums.
+His highest-charting Australian single, "Sounds of Goodbye" (1969), reached the top 20 on the Kent Music Report singles chart.
 Another single, "The Elephant Song" (1975), peaked at number one in both the Netherlands and Belgium.
-Generally, his repertoire comprises pop and adult contemporary music.

 Early life

-Kamahl was born in Kuala Lumpur to Ceylonese Tamil and Malaysian Indian Hindu parents, the second eldest of six children, in Brickfields, Kuala Lumpur.
+Kamahl was born on 13 November 1934 in the Brickfields district of Kuala Lumpur, Federated Malay States, to Ceylonese Tamil and Hindu parents, the second eldest of six children.
+Kamahl's father, a chief clerk in the engineering department of Malaya Railways had migrated from Ceylon (now Sri Lanka) to Malaya in 1919.
+From 1936–1938, the young Kamahl lived with his mother in her hometown of Jaffna in Ceylon.
+He then returned to Kuala Lumpur, where he grew up until attending school at King's College in Adelaide, South Australia, from 1953–1955.
 His father was head of the local Tamil music school.
 Kamahl studied at the Victoria Institution.
+He suffered sexual abuse in his childhood by three different adults.
+He lived through the Japanese occupation of Malaya during World War II.

-He arrived in Adelaide, South Australia, in April 1953, to receive a higher education at King's College (later renamed Pembroke School).
+He arrived in Adelaide, South Australia, in April 1953, and finished high school at King's College.
+He then enrolled at the University of Adelaide, studying architecture to please his parents.

 Music career

+Kamahl developed an interest in singing at university.
+He went on the television talent program Australia's Amateur Hour and won the state final which led to further television and club engagements.
+He dropped out of his architecture course and became a full-time entertainer.
+He also studied at the Elder Conservatorium of Music for a year.

-At his early public performances, from 1958, he shortened his name to Kamal, but successive masters of ceremonies announced him as "camel"; so he changed its spelling to Kamahl.
-Rupert Murdoch was an early important sponsor and tipped Kamahl £10 at an Adelaide concert in December 1958 and encouraged him to move to Sydney.
+At his early public performances, from 1958, he shortened his name to Kamal.
+Successive masters of ceremonies announced him as "camel", so he changed its spelling to Kamahl.
+Rupert Murdoch was an early important sponsor, and tipped Kamahl £10 at a party in December 1958 and encouraged him to move to Sydney.
 Without asking, Murdoch arranged for Kamahl to perform a six-week season at the Australia Hotel in Sydney.
 After that season, he boarded with the Murdochs for two years.
-Kamahl was a finalist in the Sydney Eisteddfod Sun Aria in 1966 singing Verdi's "Ella giammai m'amò" and Mussorgsky's "Farewell and Death of Boris".

-Kamahl co-wrote and sang the theme song for a feature film, Journey Out of Darkness, made through the services of Supreme Sound Studios in Paddington, Sydney, and filmed in Orange, New South Wales.
-He also appeared in the film, acting as an Aboriginal Australian.
+In 1966, Kamahl was a finalist in the Sydney Eisteddfod Sun Aria, singing Verdi's "Ella giammai m'amò" and Mussorgsky's "Farewell and Death of Boris".
+He co-wrote and sang the theme song for the 1967 feature film, Journey Out of Darkness, which he also acted in.

+He was one of the first people to appear in concert at the Sydney Opera House.
 He has performed at the London Palladium and Carnegie Hall as well as pubs and clubs throughout Australia.